 Major Events At Tennis Betting Websites

 We have an area dedicated specific to the Grand Slam events of tennis.
 These four tournaments are known collectively as the Grand Slams of Tennis and are the most prestigious ATP tennis tournaments played.

 For more information about betting on the grand slams of tennis, see below.

-The Wimbledon Championships is arguably the most famous of the four major tournaments in tennis and is a favourite among tennis players and fans of the game.
+The Wimbledon Championships is arguably the most famous of the four major tournaments in tennis and is a favorite among tennis players and fans of the game.
 The Wimbledon Championships take place every year, at the All England Club in London, England.
-Going since 1877, and is the longest running tennis tournament in history.
+Going since 1877, and is the longest-running tennis tournament in history.
 It is the only Grand Slam that is played on grass – the original surface of the game.

 Like the other Grand Slams in tennis, the Wimbledon Championships take place over a two week period.
 Although it takes place during the summer, in late June/early July, the Wimbledon Championships has often been disrupted by rain.
 This is one of the reasons why the main court at Wimbledon – Centre Court – was fit with a retractable roof in 2009.